ghBrianG/radiuid/README.md

 If you would like to help out by contributing code or reporting issues, please do!

-Visit the GitHub page (https://github.com/PackeTsar/radiuid) and either report an issue or fork the project, commit some changes, and submit a pull request.
+Visit the GitHub page (https://github.com/ghBrianG/radiuid) and either report an issue or fork the project, commit some changes, and submit a pull request.

+**Original Project:** This is a fork of the original RadiUID project by John W Kerns (PackeTsar): https://github.com/PackeTsar/radiuid

 [logo]: /radiuid-logo-tiny-100.png
 [all-args]: http://www.packetsar.com/wp-content/uploads/radiuid-all-args.png